NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Further questions

 3. Given the nonLERFness results of high dimensional (arithmetic) hyperbolic manifolds in this paper, maybe it is not too ambitious to ask the following question about general high dimensional hyperbolic manifolds.

 \begin{question} Whether all finite volume hyperbolic manifolds with dimension at least $4$ have nonLERF fundamental groups? \end{question}

-As mentioned previously, the $4$-dimensional compact case is tricky.
-Another problem is that we do not have many examples of finite volume high dimensional hyperbolic manifolds.
-To the best of the authors knowledge, the only methods for constructing high dimensional hyperbolic manifolds (dimension $\geq 4$) are: the arithmetic method, the cut-and-paste method and the reflection group method.
-In this paper, it is shown in Theorem \ref{arithmetic} and Theorem \ref{noncompact}, Theorem \ref{cutpaste}, and Theorem \ref{reflection} that these three constructions give nonLERF fundamental groups in dimension $\geq 5$ (not covering $7$-dimensional sporadic examples), $\geq 6$ and $\geq 5$ respectively.
+The main difficulty is that we do not have many examples of finite volume high dimensional hyperbolic manifolds.
+To the best of the authors knowledge, the main methods for constructing high dimensional hyperbolic manifolds (with dimension $\geq 4$) are: the arithmetic method, the interbreeding and inbreeding method and the reflection group method.
+In this paper, it is shown in Theorem \ref{arithmetic} and Theorem \ref{noncompact}, Theorem \ref{cutpaste}, and Theorem \ref{reflection} that these three constructions give nonLERF fundamental groups in dimension $\geq 5$ (not $7$-dimensional sporadic examples), $\geq 6$ and $\geq 5$ respectively.
 Besides these methods, there are other constructions of high dimensional hyperbolic manifolds that invoke some specific right-angled hyperbolic polytopes, e.g. \cite{Da}, \cite{RT}, \cite{ERT1}, \cite{ERT2}, \cite{KoM}.
 The hyperbolic manifolds obtained by these constructions also contain many totally geodesic $3$-dimensional submanifolds.
 If the dimension is at least $5$, Theorem \ref{arithmetic} implies that these manifolds have nonLERF fundamental groups, and \cite{Sun} confirms the nonLERFness when the dimension equals $4$.

 However, it is difficult to understand a general high dimensional hyperbolic manifold, if we do not assume it lies in one of the above families.
 The author does not know whether a general high dimensional hyperbolic manifold group contains $3$-manifold subgroups.
-Maybe a generalization of \cite{KM} (which shows that each closed hyperbolic $3$-manifold admits a $\pi_1$-injective immersed almost totally geodesic closed subsurface) can do this job, but it seems very difficult for the author.
+Maybe a generalization of \cite{KaM} (which shows that each closed hyperbolic $3$-manifold admits a $\pi_1$-injective immersed almost totally geodesic closed subsurface) can do this job, but it seems to be very difficult.

 4. The author expects the method in this paper can be used to prove more groups are not LERF.
-However, since the author does not have very broad knowledge in group theory, we only consider the groups of finite volume hyperbolic manifolds in this paper, which is one of the author's favorite family of groups.
+However, since the author does not have very broad knowledge in group theory, we only consider groups of finite volume hyperbolic manifolds in this paper, which is one of the author's favorite family of groups.